gitter-badger/slick-3/README.md

-# The candy programming-language
+# The slick programming-language

-Candy is a multi-paradigm programming language for the unconventional C developer, featuring automatic memory mapping, clean bytecode generation, full boostrapping compiler amd more.
+slick is a multi-paradigm programming language for the unconventional C developer, featuring automatic memory mapping, clean bytecode generation, full boostrapping compiler amd more.

 ## Features